-3.5.12 How to change AaR Speed
+3.5.12 How to change AaR Flight Speed

 The AaR (see section 3.5.5) flight speed can be changed by altering the value of the AaR Speed input box (see fig. 16a).
 This affects AaR path way-points only.
 The measurement way-point speed can be altered as well (see the previous section).
+This speed will also be used for smart RTL (see section 3.5.17).